- Cleansing improves skin health and prevents breakouts by keeping your face clear of dirt, makeup and other impurities.

 Cream cleansers are often the best facial cleansers for people with dry skin.
 Look for products that are formulated using glycerin and emollients such as petrolatum, ceramides and lanolin, which help your skin retain moisture.

-As mentioned earlier, many cleansers contain cleaning agents that can potentially damage the integrity of sensitive skin.
+As previously mentioned, many cleansers contain cleaning agents that can potentially damage sensitive skin.

-You will also want to steer clear of alcohols, including isopropyl alcohol, SD alcohol 40 and ethyl alcohol, as the safety of topical ethanol-containing products has still not been established.
+You will also want to avoid alcohols, including isopropyl alcohol, SD alcohol 40 and ethyl alcohol, as the safety of topical ethanol-containing products has still not been established.

 Finding the right cleanser for combination skin can be challenging.
-Ideally, you should try to find a product that walks the fine line of hydrating dry areas without over-moisturizing oily skin.
+Ideally, you should focus on finding a product that both hydrates and moisturizes.

-For this reason, a mild, balanced cleanser is the best bet for combination skin.
-Soap- and alcohol- free gel cleansers are a good place to start, but it may take some trial and error to find the right product for your specific skin.
+With this in mind, a mild, balanced cleanser is the best choice for combination skin.
+Soap- and alcohol-free gel cleansers are a good place to start, but it may take some trial and error to find the product that addresses both dry and oily areas.

 If you have normal skin (skin that is not easily irritated and rarely breaks out), it will probably react favorably to a wide range of cleansers.